 Data management maturity is a widely debated topic.
 The word ‘maturity’ can have different meanings put into different contexts.
 For this article, I will use the following definition: ‘Maturity is a measurement of the ability of an organization to undertake continuous improvement in a particular discipline’ (Maleh 2018, Security and Privacy Management, Techniques and Protocols).
 To ensure continuous improvements, a maturity assessment allows a company to do the following:

 - to specify the desired ‘to be’ situation

-- to benchmark the results against the peers in the industry.
+- to benchmark the results against peers in the industry.

-By doing a maturity assessment, a company creates a foundation for the development of strategies, roadmaps, plans, and actions to reach the ‘to be’ status.
+A company creates a foundation for developing strategies, roadmaps, plans, and actions to reach the ‘to be’ status by doing a maturity assessment.

-The advantages of using a maturity assessment for data management function seem obvious.
+The advantages of using a maturity assessment for a data management function seem apparent.
 Each company manages data in one way or another.
 Some companies have already formalized the data management function.
 Others have not.
-Regardless of this, any company can still measure their data management maturity.
+Regardless of this, any company can still measure its data management maturity.

 Maturity assessment should not be a ‘one-off’ event.
-The key aim is to develop a tool that will assist the company to constantly measure its performance and progress and benchmark the results against other companies.
+The key aim is to develop a tool that will assist the company in constantly measuring its performance and progress and benchmarking the results against other companies.

 If a company decides to measure its data management maturity, there are a couple of questions that need to be answered first: